- Edgevanta Weekly

 Good superintendents own the outcome.
 Bad superintendents own excuses.

-Good superintendents read every page of the plans, specs, proposal, and bid file before the signs go up.
-They highlight typical sections.
+Good superintendents read every page of the plans, specs, proposal, and bid file before the iron gets dropped off.
+They highlight plans.
 They know the requirements cold.
 Bad superintendents wing it, then act surprised when issues surface.

 Photo Credit: TopCon

 Good superintendents build a culture of excellence.
 Their job sites are clean and tidy.
 Their safety and quality records are strong.
 Their roller and screed operators hound the QC techs for IRI numbers after each shift.
+Their dozer operators turtleback the dirt pile before they leave.
 Bad superintendents run messy sites where quality is not a priority.

 Good superintendents think in dollars.
 They review costs daily.
 They make real-time adjustments when productivity drops.
 They cut the two trucks they don’t need after the first shift, not next week because they "might need them”.
 They push accountability to the lowest level.
 They know what it means when we came out of an item and how to manage that.
 Bad superintendents shrug at cost overruns and blame external factors.